-Definitions today can be defined with either Click or Visited URL filters, corresponding to Click and Page events.
+Definitions today can be defined with either Click, Visited URL, or Element Visible filters, corresponding to Click, Page, and Element events.
 We currently only support a single filter within each Definition.
 You can add an optional 'Description' to clarify what the Definition refers to.

 All Definitions are team-visible